eco619/engineering-docs/engineering-principles/engineering-documentation-standard.md

 Likewise, describing the current platform as being in Implementation does not invalidate the earlier Validation work performed on its component responsibilities.

 Documentation should preserve both facts.

+Later Integration, Implementation Verification, and Baseline Testing should likewise be documented as subsequent engineering states without erasing or redefining the completed Validation history that preceded them.

 ---